utopia-foss/dantro/doc/integrating.rst

 All of these features are already available as part of dantro.

 Importantly, though, the plotting framework becomes much more capable once you specialize it to your needs.
-For example, with the :py:class:`~dantro.plot.creators.ext.ExternalPlotCreator` and its built-in access to the :ref:`dag_framework`, you can easily define further plotting functions that form a bridge between selected and transformed data and its visualization.
+For example, with the :py:class:`~dantro.plot.creators.pyplot.PyPlotCreator` and its built-in access to the :ref:`dag_framework`, you can easily define further plotting functions that form a bridge between selected and transformed data and its visualization.

 .. hint::